lisanna-dettwyler/nix-scheduler-hook/README.md

 ## Installation

 After building from source, edit your `nix.conf` and set `build-hook = /path/to/nsh`.
 NSH is currently not available in nixpkgs or as a NixOS module, but this should be remedied soon.

+## Known Limitations

+Because of https://github.com/NixOS/nix/issues/14760, it is impossible for NSH to cleanup any outstanding jobs if the build gets manually cancelled, e.g. with ctrl-c.
+It is therefore currently the responsibility of the user to cleanup all the jobs NSH submits to the scheduler on their behalf if they cancel a build.